Aikku93/ulc-codec/README.md

 This will take ```Input.ulc``` and output ```Output.raw```.

 ## Possible issues
-* The psychoacoustic model used is a very crude approximation to the usual models, as I didn't want to overcomplicate it by involving critical bands and the like.
-However, it does seem to work well enough to remove inaudible details as needed.
 * Syntax is flexible enough to cause buffer overflows
 * No block synchronization (if an encoded file is damaged, there is no way to detect where the next block lies)
     * It should be possible to prepend each block with the two-byte nybble sequence ```0h,0h,0h,0h```.
 Such a sequence could only happen at the start of a block (set quantizer to 2<sup>0</sup>, followed by three zero coefficients) and never in any other place (as four zero coefficients would be coded as ```8h,1h```), avoiding false-positives.
 * Due to the extremely simplified quantization model, a large transform size is almost essential to avoid excessive quality degradation at low bitrates (eg. 32kbps @ 44.1kHz).
 However, an MP3-esque transform (N=1024; 512 coefficients) will sound only slightly inferior compared to it at 'average' bitrates (eg. 128kbps @ 44.1kHz).
+* The psychoacoustic model used is a very crude approximation to the usual models, as I didn't want to overcomplicate it by involving critical bands and the like.
+However, it does seem to work well enough to remove inaudible details as needed.
+* Build tools compile with SSE+SSE2/AVX+AVX2/FMA enabled by default.
+If the encoder crashes/doesn't work, change these flags in the ```Makefile```.

 ## Technical details
 * Target bitrate: 16..256kbps+ (44.1kHz, M/S stereo)